-- Proceed as described on page Using File Watchers.
+- Proceed as described on page File Watchers.

 Running a Compass Sass or Compass SCSS compiler

-When you open a Sass or SCSS file, CLion checks whether an applicable file watcher is available in the current project.
-If such file watcher is configured but disabled, CLion displays a pop-up window that informs you about the configured file watcher and suggests to enable it.
+When you open a Sass or SCSS file, PyCharm checks whether an applicable file watcher is available in the current project.
+If such file watcher is configured but disabled, PyCharm displays a pop-up window that informs you about the configured file watcher and suggests to enable it.

-If an applicable file watcher is configured and enabled in the current project, CLion starts it automatically upon the event specified in the New Watcher dialog.
+If an applicable file watcher is configured and enabled in the current project, PyCharm starts it automatically upon the event specified in the New Watcher dialog.

-- If the Immediate file synchronization checkbox is cleared, the File Watcher is started upon save (, Ctrl+S) or when you move focus from CLion (upon frame deactivation).
+- If the Immediate file synchronization check box is cleared, the File Watcher is started upon save (, Ctrl+S) or when you move focus from PyCharm (upon frame deactivation).

 css.
 The location of the generated files is defined in the Output paths to refresh text box of the New Watcher dialog.
 However, in the Project Tree, they are shown under the source file which is now displayed as a node.